ngeorgiadis/hash_skyline/skyline/ReadMe.txt

 Implementation of Branch and Bound Skyline is based on the following paper:

 Dimitris Papadias, Yufei Tao, Greg Fu, and Bernhard Seeger.
 2005.
 Progressive skyline computation in database systems.
 ACM Trans.
-Database Syst.</em> 30, 1 (March 2005), 41-82.
+Database Syst.
+30, 1 (March 2005), 41-82.
 DOI=http://dx.doi.org/10.1145/1061318.1061320

 All hashing algorithms implemented in this project